 Monday - Thursday:

-Academic advising provides students with advisor assignment and changes for students, schedule planning, degree information, academic and financial aid petition assistance.
+Academic advising provides students with advisor assignment, schedule planning, degree information, academic and financial aid petition assistance.

 Academic advisors are vital to the process of course selection and program planning.
 Any student who is enrolled full-time, pursuing a degree or certificate program, or receiving financial aid should have an academic advisor assigned by the Educational Support Programs Department in Stensland Hall.
 Academic advising for the Curry Program is available by appointment through the local offices in Brookings, Gold Beach and Port Orford.